chadgordon/pdsnd_github/README.md

 washington.csv

 ### Credits
-During this project, both google and stackoverflow were used frequently when a specific syntax issue arose.
+During this project, both google and stackoverflow were used frequently when a specific syntax issue arose - as is common amongst those working with complex languages with a multitude of packages.